NicoMigenda/NGPCA-Clustering/README.md

 </details>

 ## Getting Started

+The latest release contains all files needed to directly run the algorithm:

+1. Open `NGPCA_Learningrate.m` in Matlab
+2.
+3.
+4.
+5.

 ## Visualizations
 The following visualizations represent the learning process on selected data sets of the standard clustering benchmark database.
 For all 4 presented data sets, the *N1-G-V-H-V* learning combination is used.